JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

 ## Displaying DHT11 Data on Dashboards

+For visualizations there are several tools out there.

 * **Option 1** - With Grafana: Connect the InfluxDB to Grafana as a Data Source

 Grafana is not only good [for monitoring](https://jalcocert.github.io/RPi/posts/selfh-grafana-monit/), but also we can display IoT Data: